-Asset and Property Marking
+Asset & Property Marking Guidance

 BSIA Asset and Property Marking section members have the common goal of deterring theft and other crimes by rendering stolen goods useless through covert or overt security marking.
 Security marking enables police to catch and convict criminals, thus creating a powerful deterrent.